Shohei Ohtani (torn UCL) will not pitch again for remainder of season | TSN

 Ohtani (torn UCL) will not pitch again for remainder of season

 ANAHEIM, Calif.
-(AP) — Shohei Ohtani won’t pitch for the rest of the season because of a tear in a right elbow ligament, Los Angeles Angels general manager Perry Minasian said Wednesday night.
+(AP) — Shohei Ohtani won’t pitch for the rest of the season because of a torn ligament in his right elbow, Los Angeles Angels general manager Perry Minasian said Wednesday night.

-The Angels don’t yet know whether Ohtani will need surgery to repair the UCL ligament nearly five years after the two-way superstar first had Tommy John surgery.
+The Angels don’t yet know whether the major league homers leader and 10-game winner will need surgery to repair his ulnar collateral ligament for the second time.
+Ohtani had his first Tommy John surgery in late 2018, following his AL Rookie of the Year season.

 “A tough day for him,” Minasian said.
 “Tough day for all of us.”

-Ohtani left the mound in the middle of an at-bat during the second inning, feeling what the Angels called arm fatigue.
-Postgame tests revealed Ohtani has a ligament tear nearly five years after he had Tommy John surgery on his pitching elbow.

-Ohtani, who homered in the first inning of the opener, told the Angels he wanted to play in the nightcap.
-Ohtani served as the Angels' designated hitter for much of the 2019 season after having Tommy John surgery following his rookie stateside campaign in 2018.
+Minasian didn't think the unprecedented demands of two-way play finally might have got to Ohtani, who hasn't missed a game since May 2 by his own choice.

+“He’s a pro,” Minasian said.
+“Didn’t faze him.
+‘Am I OK to play tonight?
+I want to play tonight.’
+He’s a mentally strong individual.
+To do what he does, you have to be.
+How he handled it and the fact that he played, to me, is beyond impressive.”

-Minasian isn’t sure whether his two-way superstar will continue to serve as their designated hitter.
+Minasian isn’t sure whether his two-way superstar will continue to chase the major league homers crown while serving as their designated hitter this year, but those plans were secondary to the importance of Ohtani's long-term health.
+The Angels open a nine-game trip against the New York Mets on Friday.

 “I think he needs time to wrap his head around it, talk to the people close to him,” Minasian said.
 “We’re in the process of getting second opinions.
 Once the information is there, he’ll make the right decision on what he wants to do, and we’ll support him, whatever he decides. ...
 I wouldn’t be surprised if he’s in New York and he’s in the lineup.
 I know how bad he wants to play.”

+Ohtani made two mound starts late in the pandemic-shortened 2020 season, but returned to the mound spectacularly in 2021 while winning his MVP award.

+Ohtani still seems almost certain to win his second MVP trophy after another standout two-way campaign.
+His two-run homer in Wednesday's opening game broke his tie with Atlanta’s Matt Olson atop the homer standings.

-The AL MVP front-runner skipped his previous turn in the rotation last week to rest his arm late in a long summer.
-Ohtani’s velocity was down across the board Wednesday while he faced the Reds’ first six batters, although he sometimes ramps up his pitching speeds gradually in the opening innings.
+But Ohtani skipped his previous turn in the rotation last week to rest his arm late in a long summer, and his velocity was down across the board Wednesday while he faced the Reds’ first six batters.

-Ohtani had a 2-2 count on Cincinnati Reds third baseman Christian Encarnacion-Strand when the Angels’ training staff came out to check on him following a 94 mph fastball.
-Ohtani headed off the mound after a brief discussion, having thrown just 26 pitches.
+Ohtani had a 2-2 count on Christian Encarnacion-Strand when the Angels’ training staff came out to check on him following a 94 mph fastball.
+Ohtani headed off the mound with what the Angels initially called arm fatigue.

-“In the second (inning, Ohtani’s velocity) was down,” manager Phil Nevin said.
-“I was noticing the shapes on his pitches just weren’t the same, and I just saw a look after a pitch, so I decided to go out there and check on him.”

-Ohtani is almost certain to win his second AL MVP award in three seasons after another standout two-way campaign.
-His two-run homer gave him 91 RBIs and broke his tie with Atlanta’s Matt Olson atop the homer standings.

 “He told me he didn't feel any pain,” Nevin said after the Angels' 9-4 loss.
 “It was just more of the same thing he's been feeling for the last couple of weeks.”

-Ohtani hit his major league-leading 44th homer in the first inning of the opening game, a two-run shot.
-He also left that game as the Angels’ designated hitter, with rookie Nolan Schanuel replacing him.

-Ohtani has struggled with blisters, cramps and other minor injuries to his pitching hand, but he had pitched through them while continuing to play every day at DH.
-Ohtani has rarely let pitching injuries stop him from hitting for the Angels, even playing 106 games in 2019 as the Angels' DH while he was recovering from Tommy John surgery.
+Ohtani has struggled with blisters, cramps and other minor injuries to his pitching hand this summer, but had not reported elbow pain, Minasian said.
+The slugger continued to play every day at DH, missing only two games all season.

 Ohtani left the mound early with pain from blisters or a cracked fingernail in three straight starts earlier this summer, although he pitched at least five innings each time.
 He then left the mound after four scoreless innings against Seattle on Aug.
 3 because of cramping in his hand and fingers.